christofersimbar/WannaMineCleaner/README.md

 # Step 3

-Prepare the list of target servers, save them in *daftarserver.txt* (you can choose other name, but make sure to modify the WannaMineCleaner.
+Prepare the list of target servers, save them in *daftarserver.txt* (you can choose other name, but make sure to modify the *main.ps1*.

 For example:
 ```